nicehamburger/UberDataAnalytics/README.md

 ## Overview

-This project involves processing and analyzing Uber trip data using various Google Cloud services, including BigQuery for storing and querying data.
-The goal is to transform raw Uber data into structured tables and load them into BigQuery for analytics and visualization.
+This project involves processing and analyzing Uber trip data using various Google Cloud services, including Cloud Storage, Compute Engine and BigQuery for storing and querying data.
+The goal is to transform raw Uber data into structured tables and load them into BigQuery and LookerStudio for analytics and visualization

 ## Technologies Used